OctopusDeploy/docs/docs/deployment-process/configuration-features/configuration-transforms/troubleshooting-configuration-transforms.md

 - Apply the transform **transforms\connstrings.mytransform.config** to file **config\web.config**.
 - Apply the transform **transforms\connstrings.mytransform.config** to file **config\app.config**.

-## Applying Multiple Transforms to a Single Target Where Both Are in the Same Directory {#AdvancedConfigurationTransformsExamples-AdvancedConfigurationTransformsExamples-Applyingmultipletransformstoasingletargetwherebothareinthesamedirectory}
+## Applying multiple transforms to a single target where both are in the same directory {#AdvancedConfigurationTransformsExamples-AdvancedConfigurationTransformsExamples-Applyingmultipletransformstoasingletargetwherebothareinthesamedirectory}

 Given a package which has the structure: